Food Allergy Frequently Asked Questions (FAQs)

 If I can't breastfeed, which formula is useful in preventing allergies?

 If an infant is not breastfed or is partially breastfed, commercial infant formula should be used until 12 months of age.
+In children with confirmed cow's milk and soy allergy, appropriate formula is available on prescription from your doctor.
+Any dietary restrictions or modifications should be discussed and supervised by your doctor, who may also recommend seeing a dietitian.

 Are all reactions to milk due to allergy?